Fiestas Patrias in Peru

 This does mean that hotels and airlines can be very busy, and many charge increased rates over these few days.
 However, the party atmosphere makes it a great time to visit Peru, and even for those who stay at home, the two days off are usually marked by parties and family meals, as everyone celebrates being independent from Spain - well, you would, wouldn't you?

-Ask us about this Festival in Nationwide
+Ask us about this Event in Nationwide